hadley/adv-r/Function-operators.md

 ```

 Memoisation is an example of a classic tradeoff in computer science: trading space for speed.
-A memoised function uses a lot more memory (because it stores all of the previous inputs and outputs), but is much much faster.
+A memoised function uses more memory (because it stores all of the previous inputs and outputs), but is much faster.

 A somewhat more realistic use case is implementing the Fibonacci series (a topic we'll come back to [[software systems]]).
 The Fibonacci series is defined recursively: the first two values are 1 and 1, then f(n) = f(n - 1) + f(n - 2).
 A naive version implemented in R is very slow because (e.g.) `fib(10)` computes `fib(9)` and `fib(8)`, and `fib(9)` computes `fib(8)` and `fib(7)`, and so on, so that the value for each location gets computed many many times.
 Memoising `fib()` makes the implementation much faster because each value is only computed once, and then remembered.